 Sport Tactical 500 In Use

 Specification comparisons and slick marketing can be interesting, but the real test of a product is in its use.
-That’s my job: to take products, use them, sometimes even abuse them, and then let you know how they perform.
+That’s my job: to review the Peltor 500 by using it and then let you know how it performs.

 For this article, I used the Peltor Sport Tactical 500 exclusively for multiple shooting sessions at an indoor range.